 We found that the specimens annotated by Whittemore (MO), on which his judgement that this name refers to typical A. flavescens was evidently based, have more extreme A. flavescens-like phenotypes relative to all specimens collected from the type localities (hybrid index < 0.2 for both).
-However, the sample of type specimens exhibits variation in the direction of A. formosa
+However, the sample of type specimens exhibits variation in the direction of A. formosa to a similar extent as the introgressed populations at Cheops Mountain and Mission Ridge.

 Clinal variation across a local elevational hybrid zone

-In the Marble Range hybrid population, The direction of the relationship is as predicted by the altitudinal norms of the species, with A. flavescens-like phenotypes occurring at high elevations and A. formosa-like phenotypes in the valleys (Fig. 4).
+In the Marble Range hybrid population, we found a significant association between the hybrid index and elevation while accounting for covariation in floral size (r2 = 0.49, P < 0.01).
+The direction of the relationship is as predicted by the altitudinal norms of the species, with A. flavescens-like phenotypes occurring at high elevations and A. formosa-like phenotypes in the valleys (Fig. 4).
+The range of hybrid indices present indicate that the plants at high elevation are roughly intermediate between the two species, while the plants at lower elevation bear strong resemblance to typical A. formosa.